Nayef bin Abdulaziz: Timeline

 In March 1980 King Khalid established a constitutional committee with eight members under the presidency of Prince Nayef.
 However, the committee could not manage to produce the basic law that had been promised.
 From 1992 Prince Nayef's influence increased over provincial governors through the Law of Provinces.
 In December 1994, he ordered hundreds of terrorism-related arrests with the support of Prince Turki, head of Saudi intelligence services.

 Prince Nayef established the General Directorate of Prisons in 2000 as a separate unit within the ministry.
 In April 2001, he, not foreign minister Saud bin Faisal, went to Iran as Saudi envoy in an unprecedented move.
 He issued all women in Saudi Arabia identity cards.
 Women were previously registered under their husband's or father's name in November 2001.
 After the September 11 attacks, as the man in charge of the Saudi investigation he received US criticism for his continuing to insist that the Saudi hijackers were dupes in a Zionist plot for over a year after 9/11, and for not undertaking sufficient action against extremists.

 In 2003 Prince Nayef, who was in charge of foreign labor, decreed that foreign workers and their family members should not exceed 20 percent of the Saudi population in 2013.
 Senator Charles Schumer lobbied through Prince Bandar to remove Prince Nayef as minister of interior in July 2003.

-Between 2003 and 2006 he led Saudi Arabia's confrontation against Al Qaeda, which sponsored a series of domestic attacks on expatriate housing compounds, oil infrastructure, and industrial facilities.
+Between 2003 and 2006 Prince Nayef led Saudi Arabia's confrontation against Al Qaeda, which sponsored a series of domestic attacks on expatriate housing compounds, oil infrastructure, and industrial facilities.
 His political stance was strengthened because of increased media exposure and the successful end to terrorist attacks.

 In March 2011 during the 2011 Saudi Arabian protests 200 people who called for more information on their imprisoned relatives were denied a meeting with Nayef.